 - Some roads will be out of reach to large motorhomes due to vehicle size.

-Towable RVs are the alternative to motorhomes, and there are plenty of different kinds of towables out there.
-Generally, though, they fall into the following categories: fifth-wheels, travel trailers, and pop ups.
-The variations don’t end there.
-There are numerous sub-types out there blending elements from those three main styles.
+Towable RVs are the alternative to motorhomes, the opponent if you will, and there are plenty of different kinds of towables out there to choose from.
+More often than not, though, they fall into the following three categories: fifth-wheels, travel trailers, and pop ups.
+However, the variations don’t end there.
+There are numerous sub-types in existence that blend elements from those three main styles.

-Each towable design out there has its own merits.
-While no towable is right for everyone, there’s likely an option that would work for you even if you’d prefer a motorhome.
-Still, towable RVs come with their own downsides.
+Each and every towable design on the market has its own merits, of course.
+You could easily choose one today and fall in love with another one tomorrow.
+It comes with the territory of owning a home away from home, the comforts are always shifting.
+While there isn’t one single towable that will be right for everyone, there’s likely an option that would work for you even if you think you’d prefer a motorhome.
+Still, as with any purchase or decision, towable RVs come with their own downsides.

 - There’s a wider variety of towable options than motorized ones.

 - You’re not stuck driving your RV everywhere.
 Once you park and unhitch, you can drive off to explore or run errands.

 - You could get decent gas mileage depending on your tow vehicle and RV.